R1shA3h/Operating-Systems/README.md

 # Operating-Systems
-This repository contains all the programs that I made while studying operating system
+This repository contains all the documented programs that I made while studying operating system.